Frontify/fondue/packages/components/MIGRATING.md

 -   The property `dotted` have been removed, `className` can be used to add custom border styles.
 -   The event `onEnterPressed` has been removed, use `onKeyDown` with a `event.key === 'Enter'` condition instead.
 -   The properties `decorator`, `clearable` / `onClear`, `copyable` and `extraActions` have been removed with the introduction of the `TextInput.Slot` component.
+-   The `type` property has been added to specify the type of the input.
+This replaces the `NumberInput` and `PasswordInput` component.

     -   `TextInput.Slot` can be used to add decorators, actions, etc. to the input.